 - Private sector employment (with a focus on the African continent)

-In commencing the two year Master’s programme, which is organised in modules, students already bring profound interdisciplinary knowledge on Africa from a relevant Bachelor’s programme; e.g., African Verbal and Visual Arts (Languages, Literatures, Media and Art) (B.A., Bayreuth University).
+In commencing the two-year Master’s program, which is organized in modules, students already bring profound interdisciplinary knowledge on Africa from a relevant Bachelor’s program; e.g., African Verbal and Visual Arts (Languages, Literatures, Media and Art) (B.A., Bayreuth University).

 During the second semester by the latest, students can choose to apply this knowledge in a field of specialization: 1 African Linguistics; 2 African Literatures; 3 Arts, Curational Studies and Media in Africa; 4 Swahili Studies; or 5 Multidisciplinary Studies (this option allows for an interdisciplinary immersion in several of these specialization fields).